USEPA/CRACMM/docs/_sources/sphinx/README.md.txt

 # Sphinx Usage in the CRACMM Repository (Only for USEPA employees)
+[Sphinx](https://www.sphinx-doc.org/en/master/) is a software written in Python that is used to create HTML files based on already existing files.
+It is typically used to create websites that document software and it can be used in combination with GitHub's [Pages](https://pages.github.com/) utility to publish a website based on a GitHub repository.
+This page explains how Sphinx is used to create a GitHub site for the CRACMM repository using Sphinx.

+To view this page on on the CRACMM website instead of in raw markdown (if you're not already there), click [here](https://USEPA.github.io/CRACMM/sphinx/README.html).

+## Table of Contents
+* [Environment Setup](#environment-setup): This section provides instructions on how to create a Python environment designed to run Sphinx on the CRACMM repository.

+* [Process to Build HTML](#process-to-build-html): This section is for people who have a Python environment designed to run Sphinx on the CRACMM repository and provides instructions on how to update the HTML for the CRACMM GitHub pages site based on updates to the main branch.

+* [HTML Build Script Description](#file-description-run_buildcsh): This section describes the purpose of the `run_build.csh` file and explains what each command in the file does and why it is needed.

+* [Sphinx Configuration Description](#file-description-confpy): This section describes the contents of `conf.py` which provides Sphinx with a variety of user option that define how the HTML is produced.

+* [Website Landing Page Description](#file-description-indexmd): This section describes the contents of `index.md` which serves as the website landing page.
+The primary focus is on the table of contents tree (often refered to as "toctree" among Sphinx users) at the bottom of the page which arranges the left navbar on every page of the website.

+* [Helpful Resources](#helpful-resources): This section provides links to other websites that have good instructions and tips on how to set up and improve a GitHub Pages site using Sphinx.
+Many of these websites are also linked in other locations around the page in addition to in the Helpful Resources section.

+## Environment setup
+If you have never run Sphinx for CRACMM before, you are going to need to set up a new python environment to make sure everything works correctly.
+The following steps explain how to set up the environment correctly:

+1. To make sure Sphinx works correctly, you need to make sure you have the correct Python version running.
+Version 3.11.11 is suggested for this task because it works with all packages that will need to be installed.
+It is likely that other versions will work as well but some may cause compataibility issues with the required packages.
+To use Python 3.11.11, enter the command:
+    ```
+    module load python/3.11
+    ```
+    To make sure the version is set correctly, you can check your current version by running:
+    ```
+    python --version
+    ```

+2. Once the Python version has been set, it is time to create the new environment.
+You can give the environment any name you like.
+Maybe, cracmm_docs_env?
+Run the following command:
+    ```
+    python -m venv ./cracmm_docs_env
+    ```
+    Then, to activate the environment, enter the command:
+    ```
+    source cracmm_docs_env/bin/activate.csh
+    ```
+    You should now see `(cracmm_docs_env)` appear to the left of your LAN ID on the command line.
+This indicates that the environment has been activated.
+If you ever need to deactivate the enviroment, enter:
+    ```
+    deactivate cracmm_docs_env
+    ```

+3. Next, some Python packages need to be installed so that HTML for the CRACMM website can be produced correctly.
+Enter the following series of commands to install all necessary packages (the version number of each package used at time of writing are included in the comments after each line):
+    ```
+    pip install --upgrade pip           #25.0.1
+    pip install sphinx                  #8.2.3
+    pip install sphinx_rtd_theme        #3.0.2
+    pip install myst_nb                 #1.2.0
+    pip install sphinx-new-tab-link     #0.7.0
+    ```
+    Description of each installed package:
+    * [sphinx](https://www.sphinx-doc.org/en/master/) is the software needed to generate the HTML from the files already existing in the CRACMM repository.

+    * [sphinx_rtd_theme](https://pypi.org/project/sphinx-rtd-theme/) is a package that acts as a Sphinx extension responsible for the overall website design.
+Other theme extensions could be downloaded to change website appearance.
+Some theme extensions come pre-installed with Sphinx.

+    * [myst_nb](https://myst-nb.readthedocs.io/en/latest/) is a package that acts as a sphinx extenion.
+It is based on [myst_parser](https://myst-parser.readthedocs.io/en/latest/) and allows markdown and Jupyter Notebook files to be interpreted by Sphinx so that HTML can be generated based on these files.

+    * [sphinx-new-tab-link](https://github.com/ftnext/sphinx-new-tab-link/tree/main) is a package that acts as a Sphinx extension.
+It allows all external links within Sphinx docuentation to open in a new tab instead of overwriting the current tab.

+    Once these installations are complete, your Python environment should now be set up to run Sphinx correctly on the CRACMM repository!
+To build the HTML for the CRACMM website, continue to the [next section](#process-to-build-html).

 ## Process to Build HTML
 When changes are made to the main branch of the CRACMM repository, new HTML will need to be generated in order to stay up to date with the latest version.
 This is true regardless of whether the changes are made to markdown files used for documentation, or any file that could be downloaded directly via link anywhere on the website.
 In other words, HTML should ALWAYS be rebuilt every time a change is made to a file within the repository, regardless of how small of a change it is.
 Of course, this is only true of when you would would like the changes to propgate to the website for the user to see.
-The steps for generating the new HTML and making them live on the CRACMM GitHub Pages website are listed below:
+The steps to produce HTML for the CRACMM GitHub Pages site are explained here:

 1. Starting in your home directory (`~/`) on Atmos, activate your environment for running Sphinx on the CRACMM repository by using the command:
     ```